MACHINE CT174 SILICASILICON RENDER 1.0mm

 Pro Tips From UK Installers Using CT174 Machine 1.0 mm

-The finest grain in the CT174 range is the most rewarding to spray when calibration is right — and the most unforgiving when it is not.
-These site-tested habits keep texture uniform and elevations consistent across real UK commercial projects:
+The finest grain in the CT174 range is the most rewarding to spray when calibration is right, and the most unforgiving when it is not.
+These site-tested habits keep texture uniform and elevations consistent across real UK commercial projects.

-• Keep texture two metres behind the nozzle: The 15-minute open time means a second operative with a plastic float working immediately behind the spray pass is the most reliable way to close the surface before the silicate binder firms.
+• Keep texture two metres behind the nozzle: the 15-minute open time means a second operative with a plastic float working immediately behind the spray pass is the most reliable way to close the surface before the silicate binder firms.

 Is CT174 Machine 1.0 mm Right for Your Project?